syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* If rows isn’t provided or is empty, the default value is the number of rows in the array argument.

-* If columns isn’t provided or is empty, the default value is the number of columns in the array argument.

-* `EXPAND` returns a `#VALUE!` error when the rows or columns argument is less than the rows or columns in the array argument.
+* If the rows or columns argument is less than the original array's dimensions, `EXPAND` will return a `#VALUE!` error.

-* `EXPAND` returns a `#N/A!` error in padded cells if pad_with is not provided.

-* `EXPAND` returns a `#NUM!` error when the array is too large.
+* Padded cells use the [pad_with] argument; if omitted, it defaults to `#N/A`.

+* Useful for filling or aligning datasets to match specific table structures.